We’re forty thousand feet up making a brisk seven hundred. We’ll be in London around four.

 Janah slips off Sloane’s shirt, I see Sloane’s cock, Janah’s hand around it, then Sloane’s face in for a close up as they kiss, multiple times.
 Janah knows I’m peeking, she wants me to, she likes it, my luscious exhibitionist.

 Sloane turns, Janah follows her to the bed, Sloane’s hard now, eight inches of smooth circumcised shaft, rod straight.
 I have been tempted myself, but have so far abstained…mostly.
 Sloane teases me with it when I’m physically in the room watching.
-When she’s ready to cut loose, she’ll pull out of Janah and slide the slick shaft along my tummy, then shift over to straddle Janah’s chest and slip it into her mouth, culminating in one of those shoot in the mouth pron shots.
+When she’s ready to cut loose, she’ll pull out of Janah and slide the slick shaft along my tummy, then shift over to straddle Janah’s chest and slip it into her mouth, culminating in one of those shoot in the mouth porn shots.
 On purpose, she misses just enough of a direct hit that there’s usually a streak on Janah’s cheek.
 Janah likes me to lean over and lick it off, then kiss her tongue to tongue.
-Janah loves the stuff, I admit, I’ve acquired a taste myself.
+Janah loves the stuff, I’ve acquired a taste myself.

 I’m watching the show, working my fingers between my legs when my door slides open, it’s Chloe.
 She shuts the door, ditches her shorts and shirt, and crawls over me.